 Specify the ambient light state in the Ambient light field.
 The listed values correspond to predefined amounts of units of illuminance (LUX): 0, 10, 100, 500, 5 000.
 To test using other LUX values, specify them in the Light (LUX) field or use the slider to set the value.

-The accelerometer sensor channel detects movement gestures, such as moving a mobile device up or down.
+The accelerometer sensor channel detects movement gestures, such as moving a target device up or down.
 The three-dimensional Cartesian coordinate system is used to illustrate direction of the acceleration, as shown in the figure below.
 The x and y axes define a plane where z-axis direction is perpendicular to the xy plane.
 When a device moves along an axis in the positive direction, the acceleration is positive.
 When the device moves in the negative direction, the acceleration is negative.
 For example, when a device moves along the x-axis to the direction of -x, the acceleration is negative.

 To emulate movement of the device: